 Sec.
-502. Criminal Investigations Program Authority - REVISED
+503(1).
+Criminal Investigations (Generally) - REVISED

-Requires the department to provide criminal investigative services; requires the department to enforce the Tobacco Products Tax Act (1993 PA 327).
-Executive - retains.
-House - expands the list of specific legal authorities under which the department provides criminal investigative services, including general authority, as well as specific authority related to gaming enforcement and fire investigation.
+Requires MSP to provide criminal investigative services; Executive and Senate - retain.
+House and Conference - expands the list of specific legal authorities under which the department provides criminal investigative services, including general authority, as well as specific authority related to gaming enforcement and fire investigation.

 Sec.
-502a.
+503(2)-(4).
 Criminal Investigations Performance Information - REVISED

-Requires the department to dedicate a minimum number of hours comparable to FY 2010-11; maintain a case clearance rate of 56%; dedicate at least 16,600 investigative hours; submit an annual report on the department's tobacco products enforcement activities; provide at least four training opportunities to local law enforcement agencies on gambling laws, trends, and legal issues; provide fire investigation services at a level equal to the FY 2010-11 performance level, and be available for service 100% of the time.
-Executive - updates the base year for criminal investigation hours to FY 2012-13.
-House - updates the base metric for criminal investigation hours to 315,627 hours (the FY 2012-13 level); changes the tobacco enforcement report to December 1 (from October 15), and establishes a clearance rate goal of 60% by September 30, 2015.
+Requires MSP to dedicate a minimum number of hours comparable to FY 2010-11; maintain a case clearance rate of 56%; provide at least four training opportunities to local law enforcement agencies on gambling laws, trends, and legal issues;.
+Executive and Senate - update the base year for criminal investigation hours to FY 2012-13.
+House - updates the base metric for criminal investigation hours to 315,627 hours (the FY 2012-13 level); and establishes a clearance rate goal of 60% by September 30, 2015.
+Conference - update the base year for criminal investigation hours to FY 2012-13; establishes a clearance rate goal of 60% be September 30, 2015.